-Status of tidal water quality for each Chesapeake Bay program segment was determined using the Water Quality Index (WQI) of Williams et al. (2009).
-The WQI combines the percentages of observations violating established thresholds for three water quality parameters (dissolved oxygen, chlorophyll a, and Secchi depth) into a multimetric index of water quality that is highly correlated with land-use patterns (Williams et al., 2009).
+Status of tidal water quality for each Chesapeake Bay program segment was determined using a modification of the Water Quality Index (WQI) of Williams et al. (2009).
+This index combines the percentages of observations violating established thresholds for three different water quality parameters (dissolved oxygen, chlorophyll a, and Secchi depth) into a multimetric index of water quality that is highly correlated with land-use patterns (Williams et al., 2009).
+For this study, we have added percentages of two new parameters, total nitrogen and total phosphorus, based on thresholds established for the Chesapeake Bay Report Cards produced by University of Maryland's Center for Environmental Studies located at: http://ian.umces.edu/.

 The percentage of observations that exceed or are less than the thresholds is calculated on a station-by-station basis and then averaged first by station and then for each segment.
 Status characterizations are assigned to the WQI based on a grading system such that movement along a categorical scale from A to E indicates successively degrading water quality.
 Equally divided ranges of WQI values were assigned grades as follows: (1) values from 0 to 20% are E or Very Poor; (2) values from 21 to 40% are D or Poor; (3) values from 41 to 60% are C or Marginal; (4) values from 61 to 80% are B or Good; and (5) values from 81 to 100% are A or Very Good.
 All other methodological details for calculating the WQI can be found in Williams et al., (2009).
-Values for this index were provided by the University of Maryland Center for Environmental Science.
-Status using the WQI was based on water quality measurements collected during 2011.
+Values for this index were based on water quality measurements collected during 2013.

 Status characterizations for phytoplankton communities were determined using the Phytoplankton Index of Biotic Integrity or P-IBI (Buchanan et al., 2005; Lacouture et al., 2006).
 Status was assessed using station means of the P-IBI using all values from the spring and summer index periods for data collected during the period 2009 through 2011.
 Phytoplankton communities were classified as follows: (1) Poor for P-IBI values less than or equal to 2.00; (2) Fair-Poor for values greater than 2.00 and less than or equal to 2.67; (3) Fair for values greater than 2.67 and less than or equal to 3.00; (4) Fair-Good for values greater than 3.00 and less than or equal to 4.00; and (5) Good for values greater than 4.00.
-P-IBI values used in this study were generated and provided by the Chesapeake Bay Program Office of the USEPA and are available at http://www.chesapeakebay.net/data_plankton.aspx.